I support wonderful women like you

 - I’ve been through an ocean of grief and got to the other side.

 When I'm not doing my work in the world, what else might I be up to?

-lovin' up the plants in my garden
+lovin' up the plants and herbs

 the sweetness of secure bond with my beloved

 the Blue Ridge Mountains, often with my grown son

 over the moon–proud to call myself a moon photographer